Info and Updates

 Q: Is Conference time protected?

 A: Yes.
 Conference time is protected, so if you are on an off-service rotation, you will always be excused on Tuesday morning for Conference.
 If you are on an off-service rotation where you work nights, you are excused from Conference.
-If you are on-service, you will never be scheduled for an overnight shift on Monday night.

 Q: Do you do any teaching?